gschmutz/stream-processing-workshop/04-producing-consuming-kafka-with-nifi/README.md

 - How to register an Avro schema in the Confluent Schema Registry
 - How to produce Avro-serialized records using `PublishKafkaRecord` with a `ConfluentSchemaRegistry` controller service
 - How to verify Avro messages using `kcat` and `kafka-avro-console-consumer`
-- How to consume Avro messages in NiFi using `ConsumeKafkaRecord`
+- How to consume Avro messages in NiFi using `ConsumeKafka` with the `RECORD` processing strategy

 ## Prerequisites